hwchen/keyring-rs/README.md

 When run in "doubly verbose" mode (-vv), it also outputs any errors returned.

-The sample library is a full exercise of all the iOS functionality; it's meant to be loaded into an iOS test harness such as the one found in
+The `ios` library is a full exercise of all the iOS functionality; it's meant to be loaded into an iOS test harness such as the one found in
 [this project](https://github.com/brotskydotcom/rust-on-ios).